gabrieldernbach/cell_niches/readme.md

     * density of phenotyped cells within region
     * niche prototypes
     * niche assignment of each cell
-    * abundance of niche type with in each spot
+    * abundance of niche type within each spot
 * TIER 4 (to be computed)
     * plot for each spot with cells assigned to niches
     * cell-omics cluster-map